Mergers & Acquisitions (M&A) in Estonia

 The mergers and cross-border merger chapters in the Estonian Commercial Code (transposing the EU directive 2005/56/EC into Estonian law) are regulating all the most important procedural steps of a merger transaction: (i) the contents of the merger plan; (ii) the directors’ report; (iii) the independent experts’ report; (iv) the final decision on the merger by the shareholders’ meeting; (v) the pre-merger and post-merger certificates; (vi) the publicity of the merger; (vii) the effects and effectiveness of the transaction; and (viii) the employees’ participation in said transaction.

 The employees have the right to receive the directors’ report at least 30 days before the general meeting of the shareholders that will resolve upon the merger.
-The comments raised by the representatives of the employees shall be presented to such general meeting.
+The comments raised by the representatives of the employees shall be presented to such a general meeting.

 Merger Control in Estonia